Thorpe Park: Theme park development

-The resort's target audience is primarily teenagers and young adults, with rides such as Saw – The Ride (2009) and The Swarm (2011) being introduced.
 In 2014, Merlin also sought to broaden the park's appeal to families with additions including Angry Birds Land and the park's onsite hotel.

-On 20 February 2019, Thorpe Park's official Twitter account confirmed the permanent closure of Logger's Leap, a log flume that opened in 1989 but had remained closed since 2015 following the Smiler accident at Alton Towers that year.
+In July 2016, the park opened Derren Brown's Ghost Train.
+After the 2022 operating season, the ride’s virtual reality elements were removed, and its association with Derren Brown was discontinued.

-In 2021, Thorpe Park announced plans for a new rollercoaster in the Old Town area of the park under the working title "Project Exodus".
-During the 2023 Fright Nights event, the ride was officially revealed as Hyperia, planned to become the tallest and fastest rollercoaster in the United Kingdom, reaching 236 feet (71.9 metres) in height and speeds of up to 81 mph (130 km/h).
+On 20 February 2019, Thorpe Park's official Twitter account confirmed the permanent closure of Logger's Leap.
+In 2021, the park announced plans to construct a new roller coaster on the former site of the log flume.
+During the 2023 Fright Nights event, the ride was officially revealed as Hyperia.
+Designed to become the tallest and fastest roller coaster in the United Kingdom, Hyperia reaches a height of 236 feet (71.9 metres) and achieves speeds of up to 81 mph (130 km/h).[16]
+The roller coaster opened to the public on 23 May 2024.